What age group should my child play?

 Recreational League - A single practice and a single game per week.
 Most games are played on Saturday mornings with an occasional game (1-2 per season) during the week.
 Recreational will play between 8-11 games all at the Colleyville City Park location.

-Premier League - Up to two practices a week and games at multiple locations including Colleyville, Grapevine, Southlake, etc… Games may be double headers.
+Premier League - Up to two practices a week and games at multiple locations including Colleyville, Grapevine, Southlake, etc.… Games are generally double headers.
 Most games are played on Saturday/Sunday with occasional game during the week.
 Game times and locations will vary on Interlock System.
 Premier will play between 8-12 games in addition to tournaments.

 Select League - At least 2 practices a week with the potential of multiple weekly games including a strong tournament schedule.
-Potential double header games.
+Games are generally double headers.
 Game times and locations will vary based on TEBA (Texas Elite Baseball Association) and tournaments scheduled.

 What all is included in the Rec and Premier League cost?